iurjoh/Build-a-blog/README.md

 Visit the blog [here](https://iurjoh-devblog.herokuapp.com/)

 This is a blog made to demonstrate my basic knowledge acquired in the Code Institute's Full Stack developer course.
-In this project a fully functional blog was created using Django and its libraries, Bootsrap and other tools.
+In this project a fully functional blog was created using Django and its libraries, Bootstrap and other tools.

 ![Build-a-Blog](./media/build-a-blog-mockup.JPG)